isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 ## Attr: ListGrid.filterOnKeypress

 ### Description
-When this attribute is true and this component has been assigned a [searchForm](#attr-listgridsearchform) or is showing the [filterEditor](#attr-listgridshowfiltereditor), data will be filtered automatically as users change values in those components.
+If we're showing the [filterEditor](#attr-listgridshowfiltereditor), should this list be filtered for every keypress within the filter editor fields?

-In the `filterEditor` case, this is equivalent to setting [FormItem.changeOnKeypress](FormItem.md#attr-formitemchangeonkeypress) to true for each text-based field in the [ListGridField.filterEditorProperties](ListGridField.md#attr-listgridfieldfiltereditorproperties) when [ListGrid.filterByCell](#attr-listgridfilterbycell) is true.
+This is equivalent to setting [ListGrid.filterByCell](#attr-listgridfilterbycell) to true and explicitly setting [FormItem.changeOnKeypress](FormItem.md#attr-formitemchangeonkeypress) to true for each text-based field within the [ListGridField.filterEditorProperties](ListGridField.md#attr-listgridfieldfiltereditorproperties).

 ### Groups